Financial-Times/treecreeper/ENDPOINTS.md

 ## Node CRUD- {prefix}/v1/node/:nodeType/:code

+**NOTE - there is now a v2 api, currently only implemented for /node (but /relationship and /merge will follow soon) - Prefer to use v2**

 ### Url parameters

 _These are case-insensitive and will be converted internally to the casing used in the underlying database_